Baby, it’s cold outside! Bring on soup season! I have been loving this 30-minute veggie white chili lately, so I thought I’d share.

 - 2 cups vegetable or chicken stock

-- 1 small container of Greek yogurt around 5 ounces
+- 1 small container Greek yogurt (around 5 ounces)

-- shredded cheese and tortilla chips to serve
+- shredded cheese and tortilla chips (for serving)

 - Finely chop up the bell pepper and onion.
 Mince the garlic.
 In a medium to large pot, heat the olive oil over medium/high heat.
 Cook the onion and bell peppers, seasoning well with salt and paper and a little bit of cayenne.
 Cook until beginning to soften, 2-3 minutes.
 Add the garlic and cook another minute.
 Then stir in the green chilies.

 - Turn the heat down to medium low and add the stock as well as one can of (drained) beans.
 Cover and cook for 5-6 minutes until everything is nice and hot.
 Then use an immersion blender (or in a blender in batches) to blend the soup together.
 You don’t necessarily want it perfectly smooth, more of a rough blend (this is the texture I prefer).
 Then stir in the remaining beans, Greek yogurt, and cilantro and continue to cook until everything is warm.
 Serve with more cilantro, shredded cheese, and chips.